speechbrain/speechbrain/recipes/Binaural-WSJ0Mix/separation/README.md

 To run it:

 ```
-python train.py hparams/convtasnet-parallel.yaml --data_folder yourpath/binaural-wsj0mix/2speakers
+python train.py hparams/convtasnet-parallel.yaml
+                --data_folder yourpath/binaural-wsj0mix/2speakers
 ```
 Note that during training we print the negative SNR instead of SI-SNR because the scale-invariance property of SI-SNR makes it insensitive to power rescaling of the estimated signal, which may fail in preserving the ILD between the outputs.

 # Binaural WSJ0-2mix and WSJ0-3mix dataset creation
 * The best way to create the datasets is using the the scripts at https://github.com/huangzj421/Binaural-WSJ0Mix.
-* The dataset creation script assumes that the original WSJ0 and CIPIC HRTF files are already converted to .wav .
+The train.py will download it under data_folder if not exists.
+* Also the train.py will create Binaural WSJ0Mix datasets automatically with wsj_root specified:`python train.py hparams/convtasnet-parallel.yaml --data_folder yourpath/binaural-wsj0mix/2speakers --wsj_root yourpath/to/wsj/`

 # Dynamic Mixing: